Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 categories: [Control Flow, Python]
 ---

 Any programmer, even if she doesn't see it this way, constantly creates abstractions.
 The most common things we abstract are calculations (caught into functions) or behavior (procedures and classes), but there are other recurring patterns in our work, especially, in error handling, resource management and optimizations.

-That recurring patterns usually involve rules like "close everything you open", "free resourses then pass error father", "if that succeed go on else ...", which usually involve repetitive `if ... else` or `try ... catch` code.
+That recurring patterns usually involve rules like "close everything you open", "free resources then pass error farther", "if that succeed go on else ...", which usually involve repetitive `if ... else` or `try ... catch` code.
 How about abstracting all these control flow?

 In conventional code, where nobody plays too smart, control structures do control flow.
 Sometimes they don't do that well and then we through in our own.
 That is simple in Lisp, Ruby or Perl, but also possible in a way in any language featuring higher order functions.

 ## Abstractions

-Начнём с начала. Что нужно сделать, чтобы построить новую абстракцию?

-- Выделить какой-то кусок функциональности или поведения.
-- Дать ему имя.
-- Реализовать его.
-- Спрятать реализацию за выбранным именем.

-Надо сказать, что третий пункт выполним далеко не всегда. Возможность реализации сильно зависит от гибкости языка и от того, что вы абстрагируете.

-Что делать если ваш язык недостаточно гибок? Ничего страшного, вместо реализации вы можете просто подробно описать свой приём, сделать его популярным и, таким образом, породить новый "паттерн проектирования". Или просто перейти на более мощный язык, если создание паттернов вас не прельщает.

-Но довольно теории, займёмся делом...

-### Пример из жизни

-Обычный код на питоне (взят из реального проекта с минимальными изменениями):
+Let's start from the beginning.
+What do we do to build new abstraction?

+1. Select a piece of functionality or behavior.
+2. Name it.
+3. Implement it.
+4. Hide our implementation behind chosen name.

+Points 3-4 are not always possible.
+It depends very much on flexibility of your language and the piece you are trying to abstract.

+In case your language can't handle it, skip implementation and just describe your technique, make it popular, giving birth to new design pattern.
+This way you can continue writing repetitive code without feeling bad about it.

+## Back to real-life

+This is common python code, taken from real-life project with minimal changes:

 ``` python
 urls = ...